jonathanyeung/jonathanyeung.github.io/vault/lessons.2021.09.13.md

 id: DxgRTuVVn0OjIucct9Bm6
 title: '2021-09-13'
 desc: ''
-updated: 1632651471458
+updated: 1633187183415
 created: 1631501882979
 ---

-## Lesson Notes
+## Class Notes

-### Difference between bú gǔo, ke shi, dan shi
+### Difference between bù guò, kě shì, dàn shì

+These words indicate differences in strength of the meaning:
+- bù guò (不过) - 30%
+- kě shì （可是）- 50%
+- dàn shì (但是) - 100%

-These words indicate differences in strength of the meaning. bu guo - 30%, ke shi 50%, dan shi 100%.
-Example from Ellie - turning down someone for a date.
-Dan shi is a definite no.
+Example from Ellie - turning down someone for a date. dàn shì is a definite no.

-### Object of zhǎo
+### Object of zhǎo（找）must be tangible

-the object of zhao must be something that is visible. zhǎo a person, zhǎo a dī fang.
+the object of zhǎo（找）must must be something that is visible: zhǎo a person, zhǎo a dī fang.
 But I cannot zhǎo a "zhōng wen ke"

-## Additional Vocabulary
+## Vocabulary

 | Chinese  | English  |
 | -------- | -------- |